tarsa/TarsaMatchFinder/doc/GLOSSARY.md

 An optimal match that cannot be interpolated from other essential matches

 ### Match interpolation
-Deriving of optimal matches from essential matches by means of match inheritance and match shortening
+Deriving of missing optimal matches from essential matches by means of match inheritance and match shortening

 ### Match inheritance
 Creating a new match from a match with lower position and higher length: